simulation-optimization/PyPRS/files/How to Use PyPRS.md

 This section provides instructions for running PyPRS on a **single computer** and a **cluster**.

 ## 1 🖥️ Running PyPRS on a Single Computer <a name="h1"></a>
+To run PyPRS on a single computer, users can run the command：`Python -m PyPRS.UserInterface.GUI`.
+Where you run this command depends on your installation method:

+- If you installed PyPRS using `pip`, you can run this command from any directory in your terminal.

+- If you cloned the repository from GitHub, you must run the command from the parent directory of the cloned `PyPRS` folder.

-To run PyPRS on a single computer, users just need to execute the **`GUI.py`** file located in the `UserInterface` package in a Python environment.
-Once the file is executed, the **Graphical User Interface (GUI)** will launch.
+Once the command is executed, the **Graphical User Interface (GUI)** will launch.
 In the GUI, users can:
 - **select a procedure**
 - **configure input parameters**
 - **upload required files**